9 Content Marketing Strategies for Startups to Drive Growth

 What is Content Marketing?

-Content marketing is a strategic method that creates and shares valuable, relevant, and consistent content.
+Content marketing is a strategic approach to creating and sharing valuable, relevant, and consistent content.
 The goal is to attract and keep a clearly defined audience to drive profitable customer actions.

 Source: WEB ROI